sausheong/polyglot/README.md

 ## Polyglot

-**Polyglot** is a web framework to help us get away from all that.

-Polyglot allows programmers to collaborate and develop a single web application using multiple programming languages, libraries, environments and even different versions of the same language.
+**Polyglot** allows programmers to collaborate and develop a single web application using multiple programming languages, libraries, environments and even different versions of the same language.

 What does this mean?